Housing & servicesHousing & services

 3. Sample surveys are always subject to error, and the proportions simply reflect the mid-point of a possible range.
 The confidence intervals (CIs) indicate the reliability of the estimate at the 95% level.
 This means that, if independent samples were repeatedly taken from the same population, we would expect the proportion to lie between upper and lower bounds of the CI 95% of the time.
 The wider the CI, the more uncertain the proportion.
 Where CIs overlap for different sub-populations or time periods we cannot be sure that there is a real difference in the proportion, even if the mid-point proportions differ.
 CIs are represented in the bar graphs by vertical lines at the top of each bar.

-Good sanitation is essential for safe and healthy childhoods.
-It is very difficult to maintain good hygiene without water and toilets.
+Good sanitation is essential for safe and healthy childhoods and for reducing inequalities for children.2 It is very difficult to maintain good hygiene without water and toilets.
 Poor sanitation is associated with diarrhoea, cholera, malaria, bilharzia, worm infestations, eye infections and skin disease.
 These illnesses compromise children’s health and nutritional status.
 Using public toilets and the open veld can also put children in physical danger.
 The use of the open veld and bucket toilets is also likely to compromise water quality in the area and to contribute to the spread of disease.
 Poor sanitation undermines children’s health, safety and dignity.

-The data show a gradual and significant improvement in children’s access to sanitation since 2002, although the share of children without adequate toilet facilities remains worryingly high.
+The data show a gradual and significant improvement in children’s access to sanitation since 2002, although the number of children without adequate toilet facilities remains worryingly high.
 In 2002, less than half of all children (46%) had access to adequate sanitation.
-By 2018, the share of children with adequate toilets had risen to 79%.
-But 4.2 million children still use unventilated pit latrines, buckets or other inadequate forms of sanitation, despite the state’s reiterated goals to provide adequate sanitation to all and to eradicate the bucket system.
-Over 340,000 children have no sanitation facilities at all (open defecation).
-Children (21%) are slightly more likely than adults (18%) to live in households without adequate sanitation facilities.
-This is because children are more likely than adults to live in poor and rural households.
+By 2018, the share of children with adequate toilets had risen to 79% and it has remained at that level since.
+Around 4.3 million children still use unventilated pit latrines, buckets or other inadequate forms of sanitation, despite the state’s reiterated goals to provide adequate sanitation to all and to eradicate the bucket system.
+The majority of these children (3.4 million) use unventilated pit toilets, while 280,000 children have no sanitation facilities at all (open defecation or buckets).
+Children (21%) are slightly more likely than adults (17%) to live in households without adequate sanitation facilities.

 As with other indicators of living environments, there are great provincial disparities.
-In provinces with large metropolitan populations, like Gauteng and the Western Cape, around 90% of children have access to adequate sanitation, while provinces with large rural populations have the poorest sanitation, and in Limpopo only 57% of children have adequate sanitation at home.
-Those with the greatest improvements in sanitation services are the Eastern Cape (where the number of children with access to adequate sanitation more than tripled from 626,000 to nearly 2.2 million, KwaZulu-Natal (an increase of 1.8 million children) and Gauteng (an increase of 1.2 million children with adequate sanitation facilities on site).
-In the Free State the share of children with sanitation improved from 53% in 2002 to 82% in 2018).
+In provinces with large metropolitan populations, like Gauteng and the Western Cape, around 90% of children have access to adequate sanitation (mostly in the form of flush toilets), while provinces with large rural populations tend to have the poorest sanitation.
+Provinces with the greatest sanitation improvements in numeric terms are the Eastern Cape (where the number of children with access to adequate sanitation more than tripled from 626,000 to over 2.2 million, resulting in an increase in access for 1.6 million children), KwaZulu-Natal (an increase of 1.9 million children) and Gauteng (an increase of 1.7 million children with adequate sanitation facilities on site).
+In the Free State, the share of children with sanitation improved from 53% in 2002 to 85% in 2022).

-The statistics on basic sanitation provide yet another example of persistent racial inequality: more than 95% of Indian, White and Coloured children had access to adequate toilets in 2018, while only 76% of African children had access to basic sanitation.
-This is a marked improvement from 37% of African children in 2002.
+The statistics on basic sanitation provide yet another example of persistent racial inequality: almost 100% of Indian and White children had access to adequate toilets in 2022 and 93% of Coloured children had adequate sanitation, while only 77% of African children had access to adequate basic sanitation.
+This is, however, a marked improvement from 37% of African children in 2002.

-1 Department of Water Affairs and Forestry (2003) Strategic Framework for Water Services.
-Pretoria: DWAF.
+1 Department of Water Affairs and Forestry.
+Strategic framework for water services Pretoria: DWAF.
+2003.

-The former Department of Water Affairs and Forestry2 defined the minimum standard for basic sanitation as:
+The former Department of Water Affairs and Forestry defined the minimum standard for basic sanitation as:

 • appropriate hygiene (keeping toilets clean and washing hands after handling waste or using a toilet);